Dog Health In The Workplace

 Just as parents disagree on questions of nutrition and raising their children, there are also different approaches to dog nutrition among dog owners.

-A Dogs food intake depends on how active the dog is and it’s weight, Around 57kcal of food should be fed per day for every KG.
-But this can vary greatly, it is also dependent on the stage of your dogs life – puppies, breeding bitches, young dogs or old dogs.
+A Dogs food intake depends on how active the dog is and its weight, Around 57kcal of food should be fed daily for every KG.
+But this can vary greatly, it is also dependent on the stage of your dog’s life – puppies, breeding bitches, young dogs or old dogs.

 Nutrition options for dogs in the office include;